Skip to main content

 Choosing the right university and course for you is one of the biggest decisions you'll ever make, but it does not have to be a complicated one.

 Take plenty of time to decide exactly what you would like to study and at which university.
 We want to make sure that Kingston University is the right place for you!

 For each of our undergraduate courses, you apply online through the Universities and Colleges Admissions Service (UCAS).
 For part-time study options, and our art and design foundation course, you'll need to apply directly to the University.

-All UCAS applications are now made online via UCAS Apply.
+All UCAS applications are now made online via UCAS Hub.
 You should:

 In the first section of the application, you must give your personal details and information about the qualifications you hold and are currently studying.

 The personal statement is your opportunity to let us know what makes you stand out from the crowd.
 This is your one and only chance to sell yourself to the universities you're applying for, so take your time.
 Order our free personal statement guide to help you write your winning statement.

 Once you're certain that your personal statement is the best it can be, your teacher(s) or other referees will add their references.
 Make sure you leave enough time for your them to write a suitable reference before the submission deadline.
 If you're at school or college, it is likely that your teachers will set their own deadline for your application.

 First off, don't panic!
 We promise it isn't the end of the world, and you still have some options.
 The best thing to do is to familiarise yourself with the different options you have and decide what the best next step is for you.